Section bending also called profile bending, uses a section bending machine that is done in a wide variety of metals in various ways.

 (The section rolling process bends the profile according to the principle of three points forming a circle.)

 WHAT IS SECTION BENDING?

-Section bending also called profile bending or section rolling, is done in a wide variety of metals in various ways.
+Section bending also called profile bending or section rolling, uses a section bending machine that is done in a wide variety of metals in various ways..
 There are two main processes – cold bending and hot bending (induction bending).

 Roll bending is the most common section bending process and plate roll bending process in cold section rolling of metal profile.

 The cold roll bending process (section rolling process) is a suitable technique for curving (rolling) structural steel sections, pipe and tubes, and flanges where very tight radius bends or ‘elbows’ are generally not required.